AlirzSp1/xnat-docker/README.md

 It is possible that you will need to use the `--no-cache` argument, if you have only changed local files and not the `Dockerfile` itself.

-## Notes on using the Container Service

-The Container Service plugin needs some additional configuration to use with the XNAT created by this project.

-### Path Translation
-Short answer: Set up [Path Translation](https://wiki.xnat.org/display/CS/Path+Translation).

-First, a bit of background on the problem that arises.
-The container service connects to the docker socket in the xnat-web container which, by default, is mounted in from the host.
-When you launch a container from XNAT, the container service will run that container on your host machine.
-One of the key requirements of the container service is that the XNAT archive and build spaces be available wherever the containers run.
-That shouldn't be a problem, because they *are* available on your host machine and inside the container since we have mounted them in.
-Right?
-Well, the problem is that the archive and build space inside the xnat-web container are at different paths than they are on your host machine.
-When the container service wants to mount files inside the archive, it finds the path under `/data/xnat/archive`; then it tells docker *on your host machine* to mount files at `/data/xnat/archive`.
-But on your host machine, the files are not there.

-We can solve this problem in two ways:

-* In container service versions greater that 1.5.1 you can set *Path Translation* on your docker host.
-Go to the container service settings `Administer → Plugin Settings → Container Server Setup` and edit the Docker Host settings.
-There you can set a path prefix on your XNAT server—which, in our example, is `/data/xnat`—and the matching path prefix on your docker server—in the example this is the path on the local host; in my speicifc case this is `/Users/flavin/code/xnat-docker-compose/xnat-data` but you path will likely vary.
-When the container service finds a path to files in the archive, it substitutes the path prefix before telling docker what to mount.
-See the wiki page on [Path Translation](https://wiki.xnat.org/display/CS/Path+Translation) for more.
-* For prior container service versions, there is no Path Translation.
-You will need to create directories on your host machine at `/data/xnat/archive` and `/data/xnat/build`.
-If you already have data in those directories from running XNAT, you can move them.
-Then, in the `docker-compose.yaml` file in this project, edit the `services → xnat-web → volumes` for the archive and build spaces to `/data/xnat/archive:/data/xnat/archive` and `/data/xnat/build:/data/xnat/build`.
-Make sure the permissions are set correctly so that your user account haas full read/write/execute permissions on these directories.

-### Processing URL
-Short answer: Set your processing URL to `http://host.docker.internal`.
-See [Processing URL](https://wiki.xnat.org/display/CS/Processing+URL).

-When you use this project, your XNAT is available on your host machine at `localhost`.
-This value is stored in XNAT as the Site URL.
-When containers run, they use the Site URL to populate the `XNAT_HOST` environment  variable.

-But if a container tried to connect to `localhost` it would not see an XNAT.
-Rather, `localhost` from inside a container just routes back to the container itself!
-So if the container needs to connect to XNAT at `XNAT_HOST`, we need a way to set something that will allow us to connect from the container back to the host.

-If you're using docker for mac or windows, you can use `http://host.docker.internal` to connect from the container to the host.
-Otherwise you need to you your host's IP address.

-And you can set this value inside XNAT as the Processing URL.
-This setting is used preferentially over the Site URL to set `XNAT_HOST` in a container.
-Set this value at Administer > Site Administration > Pipeline Settings > Processing URL.

-To read essentially all the same information, but perhaps using slightly different words and with a screenshot, see the wiki page: [Processing URL](https://wiki.xnat.org/display/CS/Processing+URL).